kedro-org/kedro-viz/README.md

 SESSION_STORE_ARGS = {"path": str(Path(__file__).parents[2] / "data")}
 ```

-Once the above set-up is complete, tracking datasets can be used to track relevant data for Kedro runs (a.k.a sessions).
+Once the above set-up is complete, tracking datasets can be used to track relevant data for Kedro runs.
 More information on how to use tracking datasets can be found [here](https://kedro.readthedocs.io/en/stable/08_logging/02_experiment_tracking.html)

 **Notes:**